ossf/scorecard/README.md

 ##### Standalone

-To install Scorecards as a standalone:
+To install Scorecard as a standalone:

 Visit our latest [release page](https://github.com/ossf/scorecard/releases/latest) and download the correct zip file for your operating system.